sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

 1. Optional: Create a `seed.js` file.
 Move the seed data array from your client-side javascript code into the seed.js file.
 The seed.js file should remove all posts from the database, then create all the posts from your seed data again.
 It will need to require your models: `var db = require("./models")`.

+1. This seems like a great time for a commit.

 **Connect database to server routes**

 1. In your server code, with the other `require`s, add one to bring in your database models: `var db = require("./models")`.
 This should make your post model available with `db.Post`.

 1. Update your `GET '/'` route to render `index.ejs` with the data from your database.
 Test your route with Postman, then try to request it from the browser.
 If you still have seed data in your client-side JavaScript file, be sure to remove it now!

+1. Once that's working, make a new commit!
+Give it a descriptive message like "render data in index.ejs" or "kick ejs's butt".

 1. Fill in the `POST '/api/posts'` skeleton API route you created earlier.
 Test it with Postman.

 1. One by one, fill in the other skeleton routes you created. **Test each route with Postman** before you try to request it from your client.

+1. Make another new commit if you haven't yet.

 **Use server responses on the client!**